-Read on to learn more about when you’ll receive the notices, what sort of information they will contain, and how much time you get before you have to start making your payments to the new servicer.
+Read on to learn what kind of notices you'll receive about a servicing transfer, when you’ll get them, what sort of information they'll contain, and how much time you get before you have to start making your payments to the new servicer.

-If a servicing transfer occurs, you’ll get one or two notices letting you know that the servicer for your loan has changed and that you'll need to send your payments to the new servicer.
-(The purpose of the notices is to give you adequate warning before you have to start sending mortgage payments to a new servicer rather than the old one.)
+If a servicing transfer happens, you’ll get one or, possibly, two notices.
+These notices will let you know that the servicer has changed and that you must send your payments to the new servicer.
+The reason for the notices is to give you sufficient warning before you need to start sending the payments to a new servicer instead of the old one.

 Notice from the old servicer.
 In most cases, the transferring servicer must provide you with a notice not less than 15 days before the effective date of the transfer.